 So, what JMeter exactly does is, creates a request and sends it to the server.
 Once it receives the server's response, it collects them and visualizes those details in a chart or graph.
 After that, it processes the server's response, and finally, it generates the test results in several formats such as TXT, XML, JSON so that the tester can analyze data.

 By now, you would have learned everything about JMeter Performance Testing.
 You began with learning the basics of Performance Testing and checked its relevance in today's scenario.
 Then you understood the process of performing Performance Testing and came across different Performance Testing metrics.
 After that, you saw different tools that can be used to perform performance testing, and one such tool is the JMeter.
 Here, you learned about JMeter and its needs.
 Finally, you understood the entire process of Performance Testing in JMeter with a hands-on demo.
+To learn more about JMeter, check out Simplilearn's Automation Testing Masters course.

 If you have any questions for us, do let us know in the comment section below.
 We will have our experts answer it for you right away.